flamenco108/markdown-pandoc-book-template/README.md

 - All chapters are in the `book/chapters` folder.
 - All front matter (thanks etc) is in the `book/front_matter folder
+- All back matter (appendix etc) is in the `book/back_matter folder
+    - All back matter content will have no chapter numbering but will be included in the toc

 ## Usage